mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Matt <!-- .element: style="color: blue" -->

 [BRN]
-- legal guardians can sign in to see their children's data…
+- As part of this system, legal guardians can sign in to see their children's data…

 ----
 <!-- .slide: data-timing="1" -->